 Dog Behaviorist or Fraud?

-As a legitimately credentialed dog trainer, it's already frustrating that the training industry is unregulated.
-Absolutely anyone can slap a shock collar on a dog, label themselves a trainer, and start charging big bucks to "train" people's dogs.
+As a dog trainer, it's already frustrating that the training industry is unregulated.
+Absolutely anyone can call themselves a trainer.
 No testing is required.
 No education is required.
 No skills, experience, or knowledge are required.
-It's gross, deceptive, and very problematic.
+It can be very problematic because people with great marketing and poor training skills can charge a lot of money to unsuspecting consumers.

 An animal behaviorist has a master's or doctoral degree with a focus on animal behavior.
-They have years of graduate school, hands on training, dissertations, and more.
+They have years of graduate school, dissertations, and more.
 Click here to see the lengthy list of requirements to become an actual behaviorist.
-It is not the "trainer" down the street who watches Cesar Millan, owns a shock collar, and thinks he's an expert now.
+It is not the trainer down the street who watches Cesar Millan and thinks he's an expert now.
+There may not be anything wrong with that trainer, but calling oneself something they are not is not ethical.
 Think of a behaviorist like the psychologist of the animal world - you must have LEGIT credentials and YEARS of study to obtain the credentials and title.
 You don't call yourself a psychologist because you watch Dr. Phil and give advice to your friends.
 That would be ridiculous and unethical.

 Veterinarian listens to a puppy's heart with a stethoscope.